 Portugal seemed the natural destination for a late autumn trip in 2007: it was likely to be warm and more importantly "open" - campsites in the rest of Europe start to shut down in the middle of September.

 We usually take the ferry to Calais and saunter slowly down to the Algarve but many people choose to get the ferry to Santander and have a relatively short trip down to the sun.
 Check out Britanny Ferries if this is for you.

 Portugal was a revelation, it is cheap, the wine is cheap and good, the people are very friendly and there are lots of interesting towns to visit.
 The campsites vary and some are pretty basic although they do have all facilities but amazingly cheap, cheaper if you opt to stay for more than a month.
 There are not many sites shown in the ACSI or Camping Cheques books but there are plenty of them and off season it is not usually necessary to book.There are also lots of opportunities for wild camping in Portugal although on the Algarve the "free" camping spots such as those at Manta Rota and Villa Real are being changed, limited facilities being added and as a result a small nightly charge is being made.

 We found we enjoyed Portugal so much that we came back back every year since that first trip..
 Now, we live in Portugal, we have a home here and have residency so we are well settled.

 Eating out is generally inexpensive, although the tax has recently been increased to 23% on restaurant food.
 Specialities are chicken piri piri and dried cod (bacalau) dishes.

-The roads are generally ok, there are motorways where you collect a ticket and pay at the toll booths but beware there are other roads where you have to pay (eg A22 in the south) where the powers that be have introduced a non -user friendly system that makes it difficult for tourists to use.
-There is more information further down on this page.
+The roads are generally ok, there are motorways where you collect a ticket and pay at the toll booths but beware there are other roads where you have to pay (eg A22 in the south) where the powers that be have introduced a less user friendly system that makes it a bit difficult for tourists to use.

 A22 toll road